BryceVandegrift/sent/README.md

 - Invert colors with `-i`
 - Toggle invert colors during presentation by pressing `i`
+- Convert slideshow into PDF by pressing `g`
 - More command line options

 ## Install